-In the next major release of ArcMap, LRS functions will be removed from the product.
-In the past few years, ESRI has been looking to shift users instead to their new Roads and Highways product which is designed to provide a fuller featured set of tools for transportation organizations to manage their LRS and roadway event data.
+In the past few years, ESRI has been promoting their Roads and Highways product which is designed to provide a fuller featured set of tools for transportation organizations to manage their LRS and roadway event data.
 A 57-minute introduction to this tool was provided at the 2013 ESRI users’ conference.

 Straight Line Diagrams